not-omer/replays/readme.md

 ##todo
 finish writing, hard rock converter

+##format
 ScoreDatabase.cs

-byte - game mode
+* byte - game mode
-int32 - file version
+* int32 - file version
-string - beatmap md5
+* string - beatmap md5
-string - username
+* string - username
-string - hash, described below uint16 - number of 300 hits
+* string - hash, described below
+* uint16 - number of 300 hits
-uint16 - number of 100 hits
+* uint16 - number of 100 hits
-uint16 - number of 50 hits
+* uint16 - number of 50 hits
-uint16 - number of 300 beats
+* uint16 - number of 300 beats
-uint16 - number of 100 beats
+* uint16 - number of 100 beats
-uint16 - number of misses
+* uint16 - number of misses
-uint32 - points (total score)
+* uint32 - points (total score)
-uint16 - max combo
+* uint16 - max combo
-boolean - dummy value? unsure
+* boolean - dummy value? unsure
-int32 - mods (described below) (how are mods calculated when used in conjunction with each other? are the values added?) string - diagram (unsure what this is) date - timestamp byte[] - compressed replay data int32 - online score ID (only if file version >= 20121008)
+* int32 - mods (described below) (how are mods calculated when used in conjunction with each other? are the values added?)
+* string - diagram (unsure what this is)
+* date - timestamp
+* byte[] - compressed replay data
+* int32 - online score ID (only if file version >= 20121008)